Twerps (video game)

 Twerps is a shoot 'em up written by Dan Thompson for the Apple II and published by Sirius Software in 1982.
-It was ported to the Atari 8-bit family by Joe Kelly.
+It was ported to the Atari 8-bit computers by Joe Kelly.

 Gameplay

 Twerps is a game in which an explorer ship with its crew of nine Twerps crashed on an asteroid, and Captain Twerp must rescue the stranded Twerps.

 Reception

 Mark Bausman reviewed the game for Computer Gaming World, and stated that "This game will provide a pleasant diversion for children and adults alike."